 A fun option for lunch is to get takeout from either of these restaurants (or bring your own) and then eat it somewhere on the gorgeous campus of Stetson University, just a half-mile or so from downtown DeLand.
 The girls and I had our picnic next to Holler Fountain in the middle of campus.

 Our final stop of the day was Blue Springs State Park.
+NOTE: You currently cannot swim in the springs, as they are stabilizing the shoreline.
+You can still paddle and kayak in the river.
 This gem of a park is a mere 8 miles from downtown DeLand.
-You can do many activities at this state park, such as a 2-hour boat tour, rent a kayak or canoe, take a tour in a kayak or canoe (the boat ride, kayaks, and canoe rentals are all done through St. John’s River Cruises), camp, rent a cabin, hike, swim, tube, fish and even scuba dive.
+You can do many activities at this state park, such as a 2-hour boat tour, rent a kayak or canoe, take a tour in a kayak or canoe (the boat ride, kayaks, and canoe rentals are all done through Blue Spring Adventures), camp, rent a cabin, hike, swim, tube, fish and even scuba dive.
 There are manatee viewing opportunities from the boardwalk, and when I went in February I had the luck of seeing these beautiful creatures just lounging around the swimming area.
 The springs remain a constant 72 degrees, which is perfect for these floating potatoes.
 There can be hundreds of manatees in the Blue Springs area daily during the winter months.

 I will add that you can still take a tour, rent a kayak or canoe, or launch your own paddleboard during the winter months, you just can’t go into the roped-off area where the water is super clear, as that’s the manatee-protected area.